18paulb/316Instructions/README.md

    ```

 2d.
 Change the line that says `font-size: 10px;` to say `font-size: 40px;` (make sure to keep the semicolon)

-2f.
-The header should get larger automatically after a few seconds.
+ - The header should get larger automatically after a few seconds

 The updated page should look similar to this:
 ![changed header](./images/changedHeader.png)